NCCC Online Learning Academic Integrity

 - Greater reliance on written assignments and discussion – The more interaction in an online course and integration of content into assessments, the less chance someone can complete the work for a student.

 - Encourage faculty to student interaction – The more interaction between the faculty and student; the harder it is to get someone to assume another’s identity to cheat in an online course.

-- Timed tests/Disable print – Blackboard, our LMS has the capability to time tests.
+- Timed tests/Disable print – Brightspace, our DLE, has the capability to time tests.

 - Make use of video recording or web conference technologies that allow faculty and students the chance to see, hear and get to know each other.
 You can use tools like Zoom or Voicethread to accomplish this.
 The students can show their college ID or other picture ID using such tools. .
 Some courses require students to upload a picture of their college ID to an icebreaker assignment before continuing on in the online course.

-- Plagiarism Detection Software – Blackboard Learn our campus-wide LMS has built in software called Safe Assign that can be used for plagiarism detection.
+- Plagiarism Detection Software – Brightspace, our DLE, has built in software called Safe Assign that can be used for plagiarism detection.
 We encourage faculty to provide students information on plagiarism, and link students to a tutorial on this topic in Atomic Learning.